synaptic-cl/jumpcloud_aws/README.md

-# Saml with to AWS Used JumpCloud Api
+# Saml with to AWS Used JumpCloud
-Script to generate credential for aws-cli when you have SAML authentication with JumpCloud Command to generate credentials for aws-cli when you have SAML authentication with JumpCloud
+Command to generate credentials for aws-cli when you have SAML authentication with JumpCloud

 Source : https://s3.amazonaws.com/awsiammedia/public/sample/SAMLAPICLIADFS/samlapi_formauth.py